Melody Keena

 - Completing research on the influence of Asian longhorned beetle (ALB) mating behaviors on establishment and viability of ALB populations;

-- Doing collaborative research to develop an ALB trap and lure combination that will be effective for detecting this insect at low population levels;
+- Doing collaborative research to improve on the ALB trap and lure combination that will make it more effective for detecting this insect at low population levels;

 - Doing collaborative research on ALB to determine the role host moisture content (both in living and cut wood) has on its development.